AryanRaj315/Autoencoder-basic-image-compression/README.md

 # Autoencoder-basic-image-compression

-A basic implementation of Convolutional Autoencoder for image compression on MNIST dataset.
+A basic implementation of Convolutional Autoencoder for image compression on MNIST dataset using Keras framework.

 ## Motivation